cee-studio/cee-std-ns/README.md

 3. click Start
 4. run it Terminal

-All memory access violations will be detected and reproted.
+All memory access violations will be detected and reported.

 ### Using your computer